ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 This section covers some expected deployment models and their corresponding security and privacy considerations.
 Each deployment model is described in terms of the trust relationships and communication patterns between Client, Attester, Issuer, and Origin.
-Entities encapsulated by a bounding box are assumed to be operated by the same party and therefore collude.
+Entities drawn within the same bounding box are assumed to be operated by the same party and are therefore able to collude.
 Collusion can enable linking of attestation, issuance, and redemption contexts.
-Entities that are not encapsulated by a bounding box are assumed to not collude, meaning that entities operated by separate parties do not collude.
+Entities not drawn within the same bounding box are assumed to not collude, meaning that entities operated by separate parties that do not collude.
 Mechanisms for enforcing non-collusion are out of scope for this architecture.

 ## Shared Origin, Attester, Issuer {#deploy-shared}